Kafir: The Mushrikun

-The concept of mushrikūn (Arabic: مشركون, lit. 'associators') refers to those who commit shirk (Arabic: شرك), or 'association,' the theological sin of accepting other gods, divinities, or partners alongside God (Allah).
+The concept of mushrikūn (مشركون) refers to those who commit shirk (شرك), or 'association,' the theological sin of accepting other gods, divinities, or partners alongside God (Allah).
 This term is often translated as polytheist or idolater and is a fundamental distinction in Islamic jurisprudence from the People of the Book (Ahl al-Kitāb, i.e., Jews and Christians), who follow a divinely revealed scripture.
 In classical and traditional Islamic scholarship, this category typically includes those who are not considered People of the Book.
 For instance, Hindus (despite it being monotheist yet pluralistic metamorphic), are generally viewed as mushrikūn because their worship involves polytheism and image-veneration, which are considered forms of shirk in Islam, a view historically reflected in the Mughal context.
 Similarly, Buddhism, particularly its iconographic forms involving the veneration of the Buddha or Bodhisattvas, has often been categorized by Muslim authors as idolatrous and grouped with the practices of the mushrikūn.
 Other non-Abrahamic traditions, such as Sikhism (despite its monotheism, a categorization sometimes used by hardline scholars due to its rejection of Islamic prophecy), Taoism, Confucianism, Shintoism, and various indigenous religions (due to their focus on ancestor spirits, nature worship, or multiple deities), have historically been relegated to the category of mushrikūn because they fall outside the recognized group of Ahl al-Kitāb in traditional Islamic legal schools.

 Accusations of shirk have been common in religious polemics within Islam.
 Thus, in the early Islamic debates on free will and theodicy, Sunni theologians charged their Mutazila adversaries with shirk, accusing them of attributing to man creative powers comparable to those of God in both originating and executing actions.
 Mu'tazila theologians, in turn, charged the Sunnis with shirk because under their doctrine a voluntary human act results from an "association" between God, who creates the act, and the individual who appropriates it by carrying it out.